gschmutz/stream-processing-workshop/05-bluesky-data-intestion/README.md

 Click **Apply**.

-Drag a **second ReplaceText** processor onto the canvas.
+Drag a second **ReplaceText** processor onto the canvas (or alternatively copy/paste the first one).

 Configure it with:

 - **Search Value**: `\$link`
 - **Replacement Value**: `link`